 - material created by others can be used in your thesis (see Your thesis and copyright section) - review your thesis to make sure appropriate permissions have been obtained

 - Library staff can assist with information on copyright

 - material on the Internet is not necessarily able to be freely copied or reproduced without permission.

 The Australian National University is committed to compliance with the Copyright Act 1968 and upholding the rights of creators and users of copyright material.

-If you need legal advice in relation to a University copyright matter and your question has not been resolved after reviewing the materials in this guide, you may refer your question to the University Legal Office for further assistance.
+If you need advice in relation to a University copyright matter and your question has not been resolved after reviewing the materials in this guide, you may refer your question to the ANU Copyright Officer for further assistance.